-I usually opt for Bioscreen or a CDSA test through Nutripath or Healthscope, depending on what your symptoms indicate.
+I usually opt for G MAP, Bioscreen or a CDSA test through Nutripath or Healthscope, depending on what your symptoms indicate.

 This test is sent to you as a kit, for you to complete and then post back to the lab.

-Saliva testing can be done to determine the levels of hormones in males and females, which may be indicated if a condition is linked to hormonal imbalances.
-Saliva testing is not invasive and also gives a more accurate result than serum testing as it measures the ‘free’ hormones.
+Blood, saliva or urine testing can be done to determine the levels of hormones in males and females, which may be indicated if a condition is linked to hormonal imbalances.
+Urine and saliva testing is not invasive and also gives a more accurate result than serum testing as it measures the ‘free’ hormones.
 When hormones are circulating through the body, some of them are bound to carrier proteins.
 It is the hormones that are not bound, also known as ‘free’ hormones that are active in the body.
-They best reflect a patient’s hormonally-related symptoms, rather than total or bound hormone levels (as measured in serum).

 Baseline hormone testing and adrenal hormone profile are saliva tests.

 For more information on dutchtest see https://dutchtest.com/

 This can be performed for men and women and measures the following hormones: